- Age of children

 - Rate of return

 - This is the annually compounded rate of return you expect from your investments.
 This will also be the rate used if you end up with a negative balance and need to borrow money to meet your goal.
 The actual rate of return is largely dependent on the type of investments you select.
-For example, for the last thirty years the average annual rate of return for the TSX is about 10%.
+For example, the total return including dividends of the S&P/TSX Composite Index for the 10 year period from December 31, 2011 through December 31, 2021 was 8.9% (source spindices.com).
 Savings accounts at a bank or credit union may pay as little as 2% or less.
 It is important to remember that future rates of return can't be predicted with certainty and that investments that pay higher rates of return are subject to higher risk and volatility.
 The actual rate of return on investments can vary widely over time, especially for long-term investments.
 This includes the potential loss of principal on your investment.

 - Registered Education Savings Plan (RESP)

 - Check this box if you wish to calculate your savings with a Registered Education Savings Plan (RESP).
 There are two advantages to using an RESP to save for your children's education.
 First, the money grows tax free until the child needs it for tuition, residence and other educational expenses.
-Second, you receive a Canada Education Savings Grant worth as much as $600 per year per child.
-The grant amounts for 2016 are calculated as follows:
+Second, you receive a Canada education savings grant (CESG) worth as much as $600 per year per child.
+The grant amounts are calculated as follows:

 $0.20 for each $1 until you reach the maximum grant.